 Christmas shopping can be stressful.
-Especially if you've left it late.
-Not to worry though as we've put together a list of shopping towns near some of our favourite canals and rivers.
-If it all gets too much you can escape the crowds and clear your head by the water!
+But relax.
+We've put together a list of high streets just a hop skip and a jump from some of our favourite canals and rivers.
+So if it all gets too much, you can escape the crowds and clear your head by the calming water.

 Berkhamsted, nestled alongside the Grand Union Canal in Hertfordshire, is a great destination for anyone who likes browsing.
-Its picturesque High Street boasts a number of antique shops, perfect for picking up a thoughtful gift and there are plenty of dedicated gift shops too.
+Its picturesque high street boasts several antique shops, perfect for picking up a thoughtful gift and there are plenty of gift shops too.
 If you visit on a Saturday there's a bustling street market and when you're done with shopping there are a number of cosy cafes or canalside pubs where you can get a drink and a bite to eat before heading home.

 Hebden Bridge on the Rochdale Canal has a huge variety of small independent shops including second hand book stores, independent clothes shops, craft stores and more.
-There's even a shop where you can paint your own pottery and have it fired, perfect for a personalised present.
+There's even a shop where you can paint your own pottery for a personalised present.
 When you're ready for a break from shopping, the canal is a great place for a stroll, before you dive back into the galleries and quirky stores.

 Oxford on the Oxford Canal is a shopper's paradise.
-The city centre combines modern shopping centres with the usual High Street offerings, alongside a wide variety of independent shops selling everything from collectors' edition books to vintage clothing and wooden toys.
+The city centre combines modern shopping centres with a wide variety of independent shops selling everything from collectors' edition books to vintage clothing and wooden toys.
 There are several distinct shopping areas in the city with the historic covered market an essential stop-off.
-Once you're done with the shopping you're in the perfect location to find a cosy traditional pub and reward yourself for braving the crowds.
+Once you're done with the shopping you're in the perfect location to find a cosy traditional pub and reward yourself with a meandar along the towpath.

-Even you prefer the idea of cleaning the grout on your bathroom tiles to buying Christmas presents, a trip to Chester can be a delightful shopping experience.
-Home to the oldest shop front in Britain, Chester has been drawing in shoppers for hundreds of years with its unique half-timbered medieval Rows galleries, boasting two levels of fascinating shops.
+Chester is home to the oldest shop front in Britain and has been drawing in shoppers for hundreds of years with its unique half-timbered medieval 'Rows' galleries, boasting two levels of fascinating shops.
 Make sure you take time to visit the town's undercover market and side streets lined with outlets you won't find anywhere else in the world.
-Round your day off with a trip to the Shropshire Union Canal where you can take in some of the city’s historic sights.
+Round your day off with a trip to the Shropshire Union Canal where you can take your time and clear your head.